mikegpl/mikegpl.github.io/about.markdown

 The projects we are currently working on:

-- [Introspector](/introspector/) - tool for providing automated feedback for participants who fill out questionnnaires.
+- [Introspector](/introspector/) - provide automated feedback for participants who fill out questionnnaires and assign them to time slots.
-- [Faust](/faust/) - system for secure and fast management of data in managing research projects involving personal data.
+- [Faust](/faust/) - manage participant data in studies where personal data is involved.

 Check out the list of scientific teams we recently cooperated with: